-Concrete Sky is a movement-focused action-adventure RPG game concept and narrative design document developed for the UBC narrative design course.
+Concrete Sky is a movement-focused, action-adventure game concept and narrative design document developed for the University of British Columbia narrative design course.
 The game concept revolves around fourteen-year-old Hendra Sagan as she plots an escape from the lowly city of Breshnev and the oppression of the Zagal.

 Notion, Highland 2, Adobe Suite